 Nature provides a gold standard that robots are trying to achieve and it will take a long time to create quadrupeds that can do everything that animals can do.

 The nice thing about robots, however, is that they don't have to be bound by biology.
-There is always the opportunity to learn new behaviors that animals are simply not designed for.
+There is always the possibility of learning new behaviors that animals are simply not designed for.

-At last week's IROS 2019, we saw such an example, with quadrupedal robots capable of climbing vertical ladders.
+At IROS 2019 last week, we saw such an example, with quadrupedal robots capable of climbing vertical ladders.

 To generate the robot's autonomous climbing behavior, the researchers used a neural network that trained it to climb the ladder.
 The behavior was created for this specific staircase, but researchers plan to generalize the system so that the robot can climb new stairs without previous training.